dethancosta/timeruler/README.md

 - [ ] Calendar sync (calendly, cal.com, and/or google calendar, apple calendar, etc.)
 - [ ] GUI to edit schedules
 - [ ] tomorrow.csv file to load up for the next day
+- [ ] allow user to give list of tasks with priority and length of time, and the program will perform topological sort to create a schedule
+    - [ ] Allow user to cycle through multiple options and pick the desired one

 ## Notes To Self
 - consider using a log rather than crossing out tasks/blocks (easier to implement and better for post-analysis)